syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 {% endtabs %}

-You can download a complete working sample from [GitHub]().

 ## Image Background

 The Blink HTML converter support adding the image background from HTML to Image using the ImageBackgroundColor property in BlinkConverterSettings class.
-Refer to the following code snippet.
+Refer to the following code sample.

 {% tabs %}